logo elson.elizaga.net

 17 Adrien Carole Mooney's thesis at the Department of Anthropology, Brigham Young University, dated March 2014, mentions Erlinda D. Montillo [Burton].
 Excerpt from page 37:

 "Erlinda Montillo’s (1968) Master’s thesis focused on prehistoric settlement patterns in central Utah, which involved interviewing owners of farmland in the Provo River delta.
-Montillo utilized a map created by Matheny to survey and locate 38 sites in the area between the Provo airport and Fort Utah, including the Hinckley and Seamons mounds."
+Montillo utilized a map created by Matheny to survey and locate 38 sites in the area between the Provo airport and Fort Utah, including the Hinckley and Seamons mounds.
+In his report on the 1968 excavation at Seamons mound, Rex Madsen mentioned that at least twenty of these mounds had been 'reported on' up to that point (Madsen 1969:3).
+It is unclear what “reported on” actually means, but it likely includes survey and testing as well as excavation."

 Mooney's thesis has two titles: 1) An Analysis of the Archaeological Work of the Provo River Delta, Utah (2014), and 2) A Synthesis of 20th-Century Archaeological Work at Fremont Sites in the Provo River Delta, Utah.